 2. Critical illness rider

-A criticall illness rider is a cover for serious sickness.
+A critical illness rider is a cover for serious sickness.
 Different insurance companies in the Philippines have different lists of diseases that they cover.
 The most common ones are heart attack, cancer, stroke, or terminal illness.

-It is different from HMO which would pay your medical and hospital expenses for any covered sickness directly to the hospital.
+It is different from HMO (health maintenance organization) which would pay your medical and hospital expenses for any covered sickness directly to the hospital.
 A critical illness rider will give you a check directly often as soon as you were diagnosed.

 On the other hand, your insurer will give you the benefits from a critical illness rider.
 For as long as you are sick with a disease that’s covered by the policy, then you will receive the benefits.